Retail workforce shaken by industry-wide displacement

 The changes can also be seen in government data.
 There were fewer people working as retail salespeople in 2016 than in 2014, according to numbers from the Bureau of Labor Statistics — despite the fact that the unemployment rate was 1.3 points lower.

-And those figures don't take into account the hits the retail industry has taken so far in 2017 while the unemployment rate falls further, to 4.3% in May.
+And those figures don't take into account the hits the retail industry has taken so far in 2017 while the unemployment rate falls further, to 4.3 percent in May.

 Much has been made of the struggles of the coal and manufacturing industries, but the great retail displacement has largely been ignored up to now.

-Note: CORRECTION (June 25, 2017, 1:10 p.m.): An earlier version of this article misstated the general age of retail workers.
-The people in those jobs reflect the nation's median age; they are not limited to mostly young people.